 These scholarships are also open to both undergraduate and graduate students from any major who wish to study in another country as part of their curriculum.
 Between five and ten scholarships from $500 to $1,500 are usually awarded annually.

-Students will be notified of their scholarship awards by March 15th.
+Students will be notified of their scholarship awards by May 10th.
 Please print and complete the application.
-Students can also still apply by the regular April 1st deadline for summer programs.
+Students can also still apply by the regular June 1st deadline for Fall programs.

 Note: Both of the scholarships listed above require the same application, which is to be submitted to International Education.
 Applicants do not need to designate a particular scholarship in their application.
 They will automatically be considered for any funds available for which they meet the eligibility requirements.